top of page

 How are the rankings calculated?

-• Our starting point is the best British athlete in 2023 for a given gender and multisport discipline.
+• Our starting point is the best athlete in the world in 2023 for a given gender and multisport discipline.
 For the open gender category in triathlon that was Alex Yee, so let's use him as the example.

-• 1000 points is defined as the score achieved by a performance at the 2023 GB Number 1's average level during the 2023 season.
+• 1000 points is defined as the score achieved by a performance at the 2023 World Number 1's average level during the 2023 season.

-• For each race, our algorithms (a series of fancy maths equations) estimate the time it would have taken Alex Yee to complete the race.
-We basically make series of very detailed calculations to determine what would likely have happened if Alex had turned up and then had an average performance (by his 2023 standards!).
+• For each race, our algorithms (a series of fancy maths equations) estimate the time it would have taken a 2023 Alex Yee to complete the race.
+We make a series of detailed calculations to determine what would likely have happened if Alex had turned up and then had an average performance (by his 2023 standards!).

 • We then compare your actual performance in the race to the time estimated for a 2023 Alex Yee.
 We award your performance a score (almost certainly under 1,000, unless it was so good you would have beaten Alex!)